 Size and Growth

-As an annual, the plant only lasts for one year.
+As an annual plant type, the Baby Blue Eyes Nemophila only lasts for one year.
 Most gardeners and homeowners grow it from seed.

 It’s a fast-growing plant but doesn’t get very big.
 It has thin, delicate stems and leaves.
 It typically only reaches about six to eight inches in height.
 However, it can spread.